 ROI Calculation Example

 With proper optimization, real estate PPC can deliver exceptional returns.
-The key is tracking the full funnel, not just lead volume.
+The key is tracking the full funnel, not just lead volume, which is where Microsoft Ads reporting metrics become invaluable.

 Choosing a Real Estate PPC Agency

 Managing real estate PPC effectively requires specialized knowledge of the industry and platforms.
-Here's when to consider hiring an agency:
+Whether you're considering PPC management agency services or handling campaigns in-house, understanding when to seek help is critical.

 Signs You Need Agency Help